OfficeDev/office-scripts-docs/Issue_Template.md

 - To report an issue with the Office.js API or platform, create the issue in the OfficeDev/office-js repository (https://github.com/OfficeDev/office-js), which members of the product team monitor for customer-reported issues.

-- To submit a feature request for Office Scripts, post your idea to Microsoft Q&A (https://docs.microsoft.com/answers/products/m365), or if the feature request already exists there, add your vote for it.
-Be sure to use the "Office-Scripts-Dev" tag when asking for your feature.
+- To submit a feature request for Office Scripts, post your idea the Excel Tech Community (https://techcommunity.microsoft.com/t5/excel/bd-p/ExcelGeneral), or if the feature request already exists there, add your vote for it.
+Be sure to use the "Office Scripts" tag when asking for your feature.
 -->

 <!--- Provide a general summary of the documentation issue in the Title above -->